-Specification: Edexcel
+Specification: Edexcel A http://gualifications/edexcel-a-levels/economics-a-2015.html

-http://qualifications.pearson.com/en/qualifications/edexcel-a-levels/economics-a-2015.html

 Economics is an academically rigorous A-level that explores issues of contemporary relevance such as:

 - What will happen after Brexit? - Why do some countries grow faster than others? - How should the government tackle binge drinking? - Why does the UK have a National Health Service (NHS)? - Is the fall in the value of the pound against the Euro a cause for concern? - Is China's growth a threat or an opportunity? - Should the Bank of England raise the UK's interest rate?